 3.3.
-The market is more dynamic in the business sector, especially for the largest energy consumers at national level, providing offers in electricity to non-residential customers as of 31 December 2015.
+The market is more dynamic in the business sector, especially for the largest energy consumers

 In the non-residential sector, only small businesses that take a power level of 36 kVA or less, are still eligible for regulated electricity sales tariffs.
 In fact, since 1 January 2016, all sites with power levels of more than 36 kVA have moved under market offer with a supplier of their choice, or have automatically been transferred under interim offer with their incumbent supplier.